RobertTalbert/discretecs-vault/Directed Graphs and Relations/Hasse diagram.md

 * Let $X = \{1, 2, 3, 4, 6, 12\}$ with the [[Divisibility|divides]] partial ordering (that is, $a \sim b$ if and only if $a$ divides $b$).
 The ordinary directed graph for this relation looks like this:

 ![[hass-diagram-1.png|500]]
+*Note: The code for generating this directed graph is given below.*

 The Hasse diagram would
 * Remove all the self-loops
 * Remove any edges that are implied by the transitive property.
 For example the edge pointing directly from 3 to 12 would not be drawn, because it would be implied by the edge from 3 to 6 and the edge from 6 to 12.